SAP-samples/ui5-deployments/README.md

 - This will only work if you have subscribed to a service that includes the managed approuter functionality (launchpad/portal/workzone)

 ## Deploy Steps
+Enable cf deploy and cf undeploy commands (see also [multiapps-cli-plugin](https://github.com/cloudfoundry/multiapps-cli-plugin))
+- cf install-plugin multiapps

+Login to your preferred BTP Cloud Foundry Space & deploy the MTAR archives
-- cf login (in your preferred btp cf space)
+- cf login
 - cf deploy ./mta_archives/ui5-standalone_1.0.0.mtar -f
 - cf deploy ./mta_archives/ui5-managed_1.0.0.mtar -f